asreview/asreview/docs/source/intro/faq.rst

 updated file to ASReview and you can continue the screening process.

-Is it possible to get the inclusion likelihood for unlabelled papers?
+Is it possible to get the inclusion likelihood for unlabeled papers?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Unfortunately, no. Getting unbiased estimates for inclusion probabilities is a